Healthy Mixed Vegetable Biryani Recipe – an unofficial Slimming World biryani

 Whilst this mixed vegetable biryani recipe includes potato, onion, green beans and carrots it could easily be adapted to any vegetables you fancy really.
 Have an experiment and see what varieties you can make.

-Just Average Jen is an independent blog.
-It is not connected with any weight loss plan.
-None of the contributors have received training from them or worked for them.
+Just Average Jen is an independent blog not connected with any weight loss plan.
+Please check nutritional values and/or syns yourself.

 Healthy Lunches